wallstersson/ukth-appinn-containerapps-orderapi/solution1.md

 bicep --help
 # Done!
 ```
-Open a new PowerShell terminal and run teh following commands in _PowerShell_
+Open a new PowerShell terminal and run the following commands in _PowerShell_

 ```PowerShell
 # If you are using Codespaces the Azure PowerShell (Az) modules are not pre-installed.